tpronk/JASMIN/README.md

+*JASMIN has reached the end of its service life in 2020.
+Hence, JASMIN is not maintained or supported anymore.*

 # What is JASMIN?
 JASMIN (Javascript As Sociopsychological Measurement INstrument) is a library of JavaScript modules for administering  response time tasks in a browser.